antsaukk/normalizer/README.md

 # star-cover and FDSO canonical version normalizer.
-Normalizer solves decision-problem "Is given relaxation is reduction of specific problem-instance?".
+Normalizer solves decision-problem "Is given relaxation a reduction of specific problem-instance?".
 Forms are expressed in bipartite edge-labelling formalism.
 The project is in WIP status.

 ## TODO: